chromium/chromium/docs/chrome_browser_design_principles.md

 };
 ```

 Good, version 2: Remove delegation.
-CreateCar always create a car (fewer conditionals).
+CreateCar always creates a car (fewer conditionals).
 State only flows from CarFactory to CarSalesPerson (and never backwards).
 ```cpp
 class CarSalesPerson {
   // Can return nullptr, in which case no car is shown